Brent001/Portfol.io/README.md

-﻿# 🌐 Portfol.io - Your Gateway to Innovation
+﻿# 🌐 Portfol.io - Our Team Portfolio

 Welcome to **Portfol.io**, a modern and visually stunning portfolio website designed to showcase the creativity and expertise of a passionate team of developers and professionals.
 This project is built with **Svelte**, ensuring a fast, responsive, and seamless user experience.